1891 New Orleans lynchings: Books and films

 For the better part of a century, most historians relied on contemporary newspaper accounts as their primary sources of information about the lynching, seldom questioning the guilt of the lynched men or the popular assumption that Hennessy's murder was a contract killing by the New Orleans crime family.
-In the 1970s, two studies by Italian Americans historians challenged the prevailing view.
+In the 1970s, two studies by Italian American historians challenged the prevailing view.

 Humbert Nelli, a professor of history at the University of Kentucky, examined the Hennessy case in a chapter of The Business of Crime (1976).
-Nelli demonstrated that the evidence against the defendants was weak, and argued that the murder was too poorly planned and amateurish to have been a Mafia hit.
+Nelli demonstrated that the evidence against the defendants was weak and argued that the murder was too poorly planned and amateurish to have been a Mafia hit.
 In a chapter on crime in New Orleans, he claims that although crime flourished among the city's Southern Italians at the time, it could not accurately be attributed to mafiosi.

-In Vendetta: The True Story of the Largest Lynching in U.S. History (1977), Richard Gambino, a professor at City University of New York, raised numerous questions about the investigation and trial, and proposes an alternative theory about Hennessy's murder.
+In Vendetta: The True Story of the Largest Lynching in U.S. History (1977), Richard Gambino, a professor at City University of New York, raised numerous questions about the investigation and trial and proposes an alternative theory about Hennessy's murder.
 Among other things, Gambino notes that Hennessy had a "colorful" past that provided any number of possible motives to be subject to murder, none of which the police chose to investigate.
 He also notes that shortly after the lynching, the city passed an ordinance giving control of all New Orleans dock work to the newly formed Louisiana Construction and Improvement Corporation, a business headed by several of the lynch mob leaders.
 Italian waterfront merchants and workers, who had been making remarkable economic progress up to then, were thus eliminated as competitors.

 The 1999 HBO movie Vendetta, starring Christopher Walken and directed by Nicholas Meyer, is based on Gambino's book.
 It portrays Macheca and several of the other lynched men as innocent victims.
 It is narrated by the character of Gaspare Marchesi, the boy who escaped being lynched by hiding in the prison.

 Reviewers have criticized Gambino's language as sensational and partisan while acknowledging the book's merits.
 Writing in the Journal of American History in 1977, Raymond Nussbaum (an alumnus of Tulane University) suggested that historians looking for a balanced account of the lynching look elsewhere.
 In a film review that appeared in the same journal in 2000, Clive Webb calls the movie a "compelling portrait of prejudice" and recommends that historians consult the book for more information.

 The lynching is discussed in the 2004 documentary, Linciati: Lynchings of Italians in America, directed by M. Heather Hartley.
 Lynchings of Italians are also mentioned in various documentaries on the Italian-American experience.